fruitTheory/tab-scraper/README.md

 There is a couple caveats to this as mentioned its super jank --Will need autohotkey installed
- --Click on window browser shortly after running script --It error catches 403 forbidden so dont use on sites that block --The autohotkey runs regardless of what window its on so have to let it run through all tabs to get each one --Possible that not all errors get caught so if ahk keeps running can go to bottom right tray and manually stop
+ --Click on window browser shortly after running
+ --It will catch 403 forbidden so dont use on sites that block --The autohotkey runs regardless of what window its on so have to let it run through all tabs to get each one --Possible that not all errors get caught so if ahk keeps running can go to bottom right tray and manually stop

-Thats about it, definitely open to suggestions on a better workflow so please feel free to
+Thats about it, definitely open to suggestions on a better workflow so please feel free to!